ntrrgc/helpdesk/README.md

-This is a relatively application demonstrating the usage of Snorky with Django and Angular.JS in a otherwise traditional multi page application.
+This is a relatively simple application demonstrating the usage of Snorky with Django and Angular.JS in an otherwise traditional multi page application.